-MBRF moves towards sustainable progress, achieves remarkable milestones in enhancing individual and institutional enhancement
+MBRF Moves Towards Sustainable Progress, Achieves Remarkable Milestones In Enhancing Individual And Institutional Enhancement

-(MENAFN- Orient Planet Group) Dubai, UAE, 27 March 2024 - Since the dawn of the 21st century, technology has emerged as a pivotal force in sculpting humanity’s future and advancing sustainable progress on a global scale.
+(MENAFN- Mid-East) Since the dawn of the 21st century, technology has emerged as a pivotal force in sculpting humanity's future and advancing sustainable progress on a global scale.
 It has propelled societies forward, enabling exceptional achievements previously deemed unattainable.
 The advent of the World Wide Web has further democratized access to technological tools, resulting in a profound digital transformation across diverse sectors.
 Keeping pace with these remarkable advancements has become essential for governments, enterprises, and individuals alike.

 Amidst rapid technological progress, the UAE has taken significant strides in digital and technological development.
 It has strengthened its position as a leader in the 2023 Arabian Gulf Digital Performance Index, as revealed in the report by Orient Planet Research.
 Furthermore, the UAE achieved the 10th rank in the 2023 IMD World Competitiveness rankings, as issued by the International Institute for Management Development (IMD).